PennockTech/fingerd/README.md

 This daemon will reap all children so that on platforms where the only process in a container must act like init, it can be used as such an init; the daemon does not fork but will collect and log the exit status of any other processes which join the container and then exit.
+How well this works when running as not-root has not been explored.

 We tend to reveal only the information deliberately exposed by a user and no local system information.
 For those, use a system-native finger daemon.
 Our